 Maybe you think all divorce mediators are the same and it doesn’t matter who you work with, so you’ll just pick whoever is listed first in the directory or has the lowest hourly fee.

 But mediation is an unregulated profession in the United States, so you'll need to be careful not to trust your divorce to just any mediators.
 The complex issues you will need to resolve requires expertise that only comes with training, certifications, continuing education and years of experience in the field.

-Divorce mediation is an alternative dispute resolution process whereby the divorce mediator will help you identify, understand, discuss, negotiate and resolve all of the issues that need to be resolved in your divorce case (parenting plan and timesharing, child support, alimony / spousal support, division of marital property and debts and more).
+Divorce mediation is an alternative dispute resolution process whereby the divorce mediator will help you identify, understand, discuss, negotiate and resolve all of the issues that need to be resolved in your case (parenting plan and timesharing, child support, alimony / spousal support / spousal maintenance, division of marital property and debts and more).

 The mediator's goal is to help you reach a settlement agreement you both find fair.
 But divorce mediators won’t give you legal advice or tell you what to do.

 Tip #4 for how to prepare for divorce mediation: Be willing to compromise.